-Some plant-based foods, such as beans and legumes, whole grains, and certain vegetables contain a high amount of lectins.
+Some plant-based foods — such as beans and legumes, whole grains, and some vegetables — contain a high amount of lectins.

 Lectins may impact health in multiple ways, ranging from digestion to chronic disease risk.
-They have been shown to cause red blood cells to cluster together.
+Research has also shown them to cause clustering in red blood cells.

-They are categorized as antinutrients since they block the absorption of some nutrients.
+Some doctors categorize them as antinutrients, as they block the absorption of some nutrients.

-The lectin in red kidney beans is called phytohaemagglutinin.
+The type of lectin present in red kidney beans is called phytohemagglutinin.
 It is responsible for red kidney bean poisoning, which results from eating raw or undercooked kidney beans.
-According to the United States Food and Drug Administration (FDA), consuming just four raw kidney beans could cause symptoms including severe nausea, vomiting, and diarrhea.
+According to the Food and Drug Administration (FDA), consuming just four raw kidney beans could cause symptoms such as severe nausea, vomiting, and diarrhea.

 Researchers are even looking at lectins as potential treatments for illnesses caused by bacteria, fungi, and viruses.

 Dr. Steven Gundry coined the term "lectin-free diet."
 Dr. Gundry is a former heart surgeon who switched his focus to food and supplement-based medicines.